russellgill/hello/index.md

 ### Coursework

 Here's a collection of projects and assignments completed for various courses.
-Each specific course has it's own directory.
+Each specific course has it's own directory containing a conglomerate of code in various languages.
+As of now, these are rather messy repos!

 - [Moleculear Simulation and Computational Chemistry](http://127.0.0.1) Be advised -- there's Fortran inside.